dij0s/PETAL/thesis/bachelor_thesis.typ

 On top of that, the same #ref(<comparison_test_human_llm>) depicts the average G-eval scores for both configurations, per prompt.
 Visually, the larger configuration consistently outperforms the smaller configuration.

-This can be formally assessed by conducting a Wilcoxon signed-rank test, whose null hypothesis states that two randomly selected samples from two populations have the same distribution.
+This can be formally assessed by conducting a Wilcoxon signed-rank test, whose null hypothesis states that two randomly selected samples from two populations have the same distribution (#ref(<wilcoxon>)).

 Besides that, it is non-parametric, making no assumptions about the underlying distribution, making it more robust to outliers.
-#highlight("TODO: citer wilcoxon")

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
 The resulting p-value is 0.009 (= 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.